Obey God and leave all the consequences to Him.

 A church with a Gmail or Yahoo account is probably not a train smash.

-But if you want, you may set up as many email addresses with our hosting package, your hosting size being the only limit.
+But if you want, you may set up as many email addresses with my hosting package, your hosting size being the only limit.

 And if you set up your emails using POP you won’t quickly run out of space.